HelpfulHuman/Restfool/README.md

 // => [ {...}, {...}, {...} ]
 ```

-You can override the results of with custom values by passing an object or function in as a second argument.
+You can override the results of custom values by passing an object or function in as a second argument.

 ```javascript
 var active = userFixture.make(2, { active: true })